-HUNDING'S SAGA - 37: ASSANDUN, Ironside's Crown for the Taking
+HUNDING'S SAGA - 37: KNUT WINS AT ASSANDUN, Ironside's Crown now for the taking?

 'Eadmund's fyrd is on the march! - They are close to Maldun and using the road through the marshes'.